draumaz/despot/README.md

 # bildo
-an extremely tiny package manager
+an extremely tiny git package updater

 ## why did you make this?
 - installing and managing source-based packages on debian is a major pain